codacy-open-source-projects-scans/gcc/gcc/config/riscv/riscv.md

 ;; for IOR/XOR.
 It probably doesn't matter for AND.
 ;;
-;; We also don't want to do this if the immediate already fits in a simm12 ;; field, or is a single bit operand, or when we might be able to generate ;; a shift-add sequence via the splitter in bitmanip.md ;; in bitmanip.md for masks that are a run of consecutive ones.
+;; We also don't want to do this if the immediate already fits in a simm12 ;; field, or it is a single bit operand and zbs is available.
 (define_insn_and_split "<optab>_shift_reverse<X:mode>"
   [(set (match_operand:X 0 "register_operand" "=r")
     (any_bitwise:X (ashift:X (match_operand:X 1 "register_operand" "r")